 Collared Crow

-Collared Crow Corvus torquatus Nearly a Chinese endemic, the collared crow occurs in eastern, central, and southeastern China in a range bordered by Liaoning to the northeast, Gansu to the northwest, and Yunnan to the southwest; it is also on Hainan and in northern Vietnam.
-Very much tied to lowlands, the collared crow is patchily distributed across its range and is apparently declining.
-Most often found on or near agricultural land, especially rice paddies near streams and scattered trees; avoids areas favored by large-billed crow, as for example dense forests.
-Like most crows, feeds almost entirely on ground, but unlike many crows consumes little carrion.
-Monotypic and unmistakable; at first glance or from a distance, may be mistaken for a Daurian jackdaw, but Daurian jackdaw is noticeably smaller and stockier and is completely white below throat.
-Collared crow has greyish-white plumage restricted to nape, upper mantle, sides of neck, and across breast.
+Collared Crow Corvus torquatus ranges patchily from Liaoning to Gansu and Yunnan, also Hainan and northern Vietnam.
+HABITAT & BEHAVIOR Lowlands, often near agricultural land, especially rice paddies near streams and scattered trees.
+Avoids dense forests.
+Like most crows, feeds almost entirely on ground, but unlike most crows consumes little carrion.
+ID & COMPARISON Unmistakable.
+At first glance or from a distance may be mistaken for Daurian Jackdaw Coloeus dauuricus, but Daurian Jackdaw is noticeably smaller and stockier and is completely white below throat.
+Collared Crow has greyish-white plumage restricted to nape, upper mantle, sides of neck, and breast.
 Rest of plumage glossy black.
+Juvenile has looser plumage with white areas washed grey.
+In size, head shape (low, flat crown), and bill, very much like Carrion Crow Corvus corone, but Carrion Crow has entirely black plumage.
+BARE PARTS Bill slender, pointed, black.
 Feet black.
-Juvenile has looser plumage with white areas washed grey.
-In size, head shape (low, flat crown) and bill (slender, pointed, black) very much like carrion crow; but carrion crow has entirely black plumage.
-Typical corvid array of caws and croaks, usually more high-pitched than those of large-billed crow. — Craig Brelsford
+VOICE Typical corvid array of caws and croaks, higher pitched than Large-billed Crow Corvus macrorhynchos. — Craig Brelsford

 ACKNOWLEDGEMENTS